snapshot-labs/sx-docs/protocol/authenticators.md

 ):
 ```

-It is also possible for the user to revoke a session key before the scheduled ending time using the `revoke_session_key` method.
+It is also possible for the user to revoke a session key before the scheduled ending time using either a signature from the session key itself or from the owner Ethereum key using either a signature or a transaction (depending on the authenticator type).

 ```
 @external
-func revoke_session_key(sig_len : felt, sig : felt*, session_public_key : felt):
+func revokeSessionKeyWithSessionKeySig(r: felt, s: felt, salt: felt, session_public_key: felt):

+@external
+func revokeSessionKeyWithOwnerSig(r: Uint256, s: Uint256, v: felt, salt: Uint256, session_public_key: felt):

+@external
+func revokeSessionKeyWithOwnerTx(session_public_key: felt):
 ```

 ### And more!